 Instructions

-- In a small bowl soak the thuvaram paruppu, coriander seeds, peppers, cumin and the red chili in water for about 10 mins.
+- In a small bowl soak the thuvaram paruppu, pepper, cumin and the red chili in water for about 10 mins.

-- Grind the soaked ingredients along with half the curry leaves and ginger to coarse paste.
+- Grind the soaked ingredients along with curry leaves and ginger to coarse paste.

 - Soak the tamarind in about 2 cups of hot water and extract the juice.
-Boil the tamarind water with turmeric powder, asafetida, salt and half the curry leaves until it reduces to about 1 cup and the raw smell of the tamarind disappears (about 10-15 mins).
+Boil the tamarind water with turmeric powder, asafetida, and salt until it reduces to about 1 cup and the raw smell of the tamarind disappears (about 10-15 mins).

 - Now add the ground mixture and let it come to a boil.
 Top it off with about 2 to 2 ½ cups of water and heat until the rasam becomes frothy.
 Do not boil too long after the ground ingredients are added because it makes the rasam bitter.